-Lifetime License 2.
-Annual license fee on each seine, or trammel or Resident 65 Plus Lifetime Fishing License gill net Resident 65 Plus Lifetime Sportsman's Hunting 3.
-If the seine or net exceeds 100 yards in length, the License and Permit25.00 license fee was per yard25.00 3.
-Resident 65 Plus Lifetime Combination License 35.50 4.
-During the years 1933 and 1934, the license for 4.
-Resident 65 Plus Lifetime Waterfowl Permit7.00 fishing for commercial purposes with trot-line, set 5.
-Resident 65 Plus Lifetime Trout Permit hook or hook and line was 6.
-Non-Expiring Lifetime Resident Hunting & Fishing Sportsman's Permit1000.00 Act 316 of 1937 established the following fees: Exemptions: 1.
-Annual resident hunting license fee - 2.
-Annual resident license to fish with artificial bait 1.50 Resident of this state who is under 16 years of age.
-Resident of this state who is on active duty in the armed services of the Act 146 of 1943 was "An Act to codify the Existing Game United States. and Fish Laws That Apply to the State as a Whole" and established the following fees: History: 1.
-Resident Hunting License • 2.
-Non-Resident Hunting License for hunting game Since the adoption of Amendment No. 35, which became birds, game or fur-bearing animals except deer, effective July 1, 1945, the legislature has only had the bear, elk or turkey15.00 authority to raise resident hunting and fishing licenses above 3.
-Non-Resident Hunting License for hunting any the \$1.50 that was provided by the amendment.
-Therefore, species of game bird, game or furbearing animals this history will only be concerned with the resident hunting including deer, bear, elk or turkey25.00 and fishing license, for all other Game & Fish licenses and 4.
-Non-Resident who hunts or takes furbearing permits are set by the Commission. animals for commercial purposes shall pay an Act 124 of 1915 imposed an annual license fee of \$1 for annual non-resident furbearing fur-taking license 50.00 every person before hunting, chasing or killing any wild deer; 5.
-Guide's License - Annual fee for guiding hunting an annual license fee of \$1 for fly fishing or bait casting, and and fishing parties an annual license fee of \$25 for catching fish for market 6.
-Hunting or Fishing Club Licenses purposes, using a seine, net or other device other than a hook 7.
-Fees not less than \$10 nor more than\$50.00 and line.
-8. Resident Fishing License and mic.
-9. Non-Resident Fishing License: Act 133 of 1917 created the State Game and Fish a.
-Ten day trip license Commission and imposed the following fees: b.
-Annual license 1.
-Resident license to hunt deer, bear or turkey\$ 1.10 10.
-Fishing Guide Annual License 2.
-Resident license to fish with artificial bait 11.
-Minnow Dealers License 3.
-Non-Resident to hunt 12.
-Commercial Fishing Licenses for seines, trammels 4.
-Non-Resident to fish and gill nets: 5.
-License to fish for market purposes a.
-For each seine, trammel or gill net under 100 a.
-For each fisherman using hoop nets yards in length12.50 b.
-For each fisherman using hook and line, b.
-For seines or nets that exceed 100 yards in including trot line and set hooks length, for each additional 100 yards or c.
-For each helper of a market fisherman5.00 fractional part12.50 c.
-Tol each helper of a market fisherman 13.
-Annual license on hoop, land or pond net 1.00 A at 276 of 1010 amanded A at 122 of 1017 and authorized the 14.
-Annual license for fishing for commercial purposes Act 276 of 1919 amended Act 133 of 1917 and authorized the with trot lines, snag lines, set hooks or hooks and following changes in licenses: 1.
-By adding a non-resident trip license to fish 15. lines, for each line up to 1,000 feet in length 2.50 1.
-By adding a non-resident trip license to fish 15 a.
-For lines longer than 1,000 feet, for the first days for 1,000 feet and 2.
-License for fishing for market purposes: b. each additional 1,000 feet a.
-For each fisherman using seines, nets, hoop 15.
-Annual license for fishing for commercial purposes nets, trot lines and set hooks with gigs or spears b.
-For each fisherman using hoop nets only25.00 200 c.
-For each fisherman using hook and line and set
+- 1. Annual resident hunting license fee......
+1.50 - 2.
+Annual resident license to fish with artificial bait 1.50

+Act 146 of 1943 was "An Act to codify the Existing Game and Fish Laws That Apply to the State as a Whole" and established the following fees:

+1. Resident Hunting License 1.50

+2. Non-Resident Hunting License for hunting game

+birds, game or fur-bearing animals except deer,

+bear, elk or turkey

+3. Non-Resident Hunting License for hunting any

+species of game bird, game or furbearing animals

+including deer, bear, elk or turkey

+4. Non-Resident who hunts or takes furbearing

+animals for commercial purposes shall pay an

+annual non-resident furbearing fur-taking license 50.00

+5. Guide's License - Annual fee for guiding hunting

+and fishing parties

+6. Hunting or Fishing Club Licenses

+7. Fees not less than \$10 nor more than\$50.00

+8. Resident Fishing License

+9. Non-Resident Fishing License:

+a.
+Ten day trip license

+b.
+Annual license

+10. Fishing Guide Annual License 5.00

+11. Minnow Dealers License

+12. Commercial Fishing Licenses for seines, trammels

+and gill nets:

+a.
+For each seine, trammel or gill net under 100

+yards in length12.50

+b.
+For seines or nets that exceed 100 yards in

+length, for each additional 100 yards or

+fractional part12.50

+Annual license on hoop, land or pond net 1.00

+14. Annual license for fishing for commercial purposes

+with trot lines, snag lines, set hooks or hooks and

+lines, for each line up to 1,000 feet in length 2.50

+a.
+For lines longer than 1,000 feet, for the first

+1,000 feet and 2.50

+b. each additional 1,000 feet 1.25

+15. Annual license for fishing for commercial purposes

+with gigs or spears